 Moving a legacy software to the new platform: rehost, rebuild, or rewrite.
 Read our tips to make the right choice: Should You Rehost, Rebuild, or Rewrite a Legacy Application With Latest Software?

-- We have also updated the storage structure to fit the new .NET requirements.
-First, we moved the components to the new platform.
-Later, we reorganized and separated Bootstrap and Metronic frameworks from custom CSS styles, JS scripts, jQuery plugins, etc.
+- We then moved the site’s components to the new platform.
+Next, we reorganized and separated Bootstrap and Metronic frameworks from bespoke CSS styles, JS scripts, jQuery plugins, and other components.